prryplatypus/ergate/docs/docs/basics/manual-step-ordering.md

 def step_4() -> None:
     print("Hello, I am step 4")
     raise GoToStep("step_5")

+@workflow.step
+def step_5() -> None:
+    print("Hello, I am step 5")
+    raise GoToEnd
 ```

 `step_1` and `step_2` execute in normal sequence order.
-However, `step_2` raises the `GoToStep` exception for `step_3`,
+However, `step_2` raises the `GoToStep` exception for `step_4`,
-which redirects the execution order.  `step_3` executes and then proceeds to `step_4` by normal sequence order, but
+which alters the execution order.  `step_3` is skipped, and the workflow proceeds directly to `step_4`.  `step_4` also
-`step_4` also raises `GoToStep` for `step_5`, redirecting the order back to that function.
-Finally, `step_5` executes,
+raises `GoToStep` for `step_5`, altering the order and proceeding to that function.
+Finally, `step_5` executes, and
-and then raises `GoToEnd` to complete the workflow and prevent `step_3` and `step_4` from being run again from the
+then raises `GoToEnd` to complete the workflow.
-normal function sequencing.

 The resulting order is:

 1. `step_1`
 2. `step_2`
-3. `step_3`
 4. `step_4`
 5. `step_5`

-Without the `GoToStep` and `GoToEnd` exceptions being utilised, this workflow would execute in the source ordering:
+Without the `GoToStep` exception being utilised, this workflow would execute in the source ordering:

 1. `step_1`
 2. `step_2`
-3. `step_5`
 4. `step_3`
 5. `step_4`
+3. `step_5`

-This trivial example may seem pointless, as one could readily move `step_5` to the end of the file and negate the need
+This trivial example may seem pointless, as one could readily omit `step_3` and negate the need for manual ordering
-for manual ordering with these exceptions.
-However, these features allow for branching of workflows according to
+with these exceptions.
+However, these features allow for branching of workflows according to arbitrary conditions.
-arbitrary conditions.

 Consider the following bifurcated workflow.